zoozoo-sec/zoozoo-sec.github.io/blogs/PwningWasm-BreakingXssFilters/index.md

             While the CPU executes the function, it fetches instructions from the code page and operates on values inside linear memory.
             The key is that those two memory regions cannot overlap.
 You can’t store instructions in linear memory and then trick the engine into executing them.
         </p>
-        <h6 class='sidetext'>Linear Memory Pages (Data)</h6>
+        <h6 class='sidetext'>Linear Memory Pages (Data Region)</h6>
         <p>
             The actual working storage of your program — arrays, structs, buffers, strings, global variables — all live in linear memory data pages.
             Every function shares this memory pool, which is both a performance advantage (fast data exchange) and a risk factor (bugs in one function spill into others).
         </p>
         <p>Example:</p>
         <ul>
-            <li>In an image editor compiled to <code>WASM</code>, the raw pixel data from a photo lives in linear memory pages.</li>
+            <li>In an image editor compiled to WASM, the raw pixel data from a photo lives in linear memory pages.</li>
             <li>Filter functions write their results back to buffers in the same space.</li>
             <li>Temporary states, like undo history or intermediate filter layers, also occupy linear memory.</li>
         </ul>
         <p>
-            One buffer overflow in a function applying a Gaussian blur could corrupt unrelated data like the undo stack — creating bugs or exploitable behavior, though still contained to the module.
+            One buffer overflow in a function applying a Gaussian blur could corrupt unrelated data like the undo stack — creating bugs or exploitable behavior.
         </p>
-        <h5 class='sidetext'>Stack and Globals</h5>
+        <h5 class='sidetext'>Stack and Globals (Data Regions)</h5>
         <p>
             The stack for local function variables and the global section (counters, constants shared across functions) also reside inside linear memory.
             Functions don’t get a private CPU-backed call stack like they would with native execution.
 Instead, local variables are mapped into memory offsets within linear memory.